quanhoang-pm/quanhoang-pm.github.io/_posts/integerProgramming/2022-03-19-list-of-solvable-puzzles-in-krazydad-dot-com.md

 ### Should-not-try-IP puzzles
 - Mazes (it should be solved by BFS)
 - Area 51 (connected components)
-- Cow & Cactus (connected components)
+- Cow & Cactus (connected components, hint: binary variables for statuses of edges and cells)
 - Ripple effect (no idea to model it efficiently)
 - Cross Figures (dealing with operators other than addition)
 - Krypto Inkies (the method handling Inkies does not work well here)